GENERAL QUESTIONS ABOUT NATURAL STONE

 In which living areas do you recommend parquet, in which stone?

-We recommend a stone floor in all areas that can be accessed directly from the outdoor area.
-A stone floor is insensitive and easy to clean.
-Dirt brought in from outside can be quickly removed with clear water.
+We recommend a stone floor in all areas that can be accessed directly from outside.
+A stone floor is hard-wearing and easy to clean.
+Dirt brought in from outside can be quickly removed with clean water.

 TECHNOSTEIN